A nonabelian Brunn-Minkowski inequality: Proof of Theorems , , and and Corollary

 \begin{lemma} Suppose $G,H$ are locally compact groups, $\phi: G \to H$ is a continuous and surjective group homomorphism, and there is an open subgroup $G'$ of $G$ such that $\phi|_{G'}$ is open.
 Then $\phi: G \to H$ is a quotient map of locally compact groups. \end{lemma} \begin{proof} By the first isomorphism theorem (Fact~\ref{fact: homomorphism facts}.1), it suffices to check that $\phi$ is open.
 Suppose $U$ is an open subset of $G$.
 Then $U = \bigcup_{a \in G} U \cap aG'$.
 For each $a \in G$, we have

 As $\phi|_{G'}$ is open, $\phi(U \cap aG')$ is open for each $a \in G$.
 Hence, $\phi(U) = \bigcup_{a \in G} \phi(U \cap aG')$ is open in $H$, which is the desired conclusion. \end{proof}

-In the next lemma we present our main dichotomy result.
+In the next lemma, we present our main dichotomy result.

-\begin{lemma} If $G$ is a locally compact group, and $\pi: G \to (\RR^{>0}, \times)$ is a continuous group homomorphism.
+\begin{lemma} Suppose $G$ is a locally compact group, and $\pi: G \to (\RR^{>0}, \times)$ is a continuous group homomorphism.
 Then exactly one of the following holds: \begin{enumerate} \item we have the short exact sequence of locally compact groups

 \item $\ker \pi$ is an open subgroup of $G$.

 \end{enumerate} \end{lemma}